 9. FELICIA COOLEY AWARD

 Provided by Spanish alumna Felicia Cooley, this scholarship is granted to a high-achieving Spanish major who is completing his/her intermediate level of study.
 The scholarship is to be used solely toward study abroad.

 10. LESSER-TAUGHT LANGUAGES SCHOLARSHIP AWARD

-This scholarship will be awarded to a student in one of the “lesser-taught languages” or Latin in the Department of Foreign Languages and Literatures.
+This scholarship will be awarded to a student in one of the "lesser-taught languages" or Latin in the Department of Modern and Classical Languages.
 This scholarship is to be used to fund study abroad in the respective language (or, in the case of Latin, study abroad relevant to the study of Latin).
 The recipient will either have already been accepted into a study abroad program, or be able to demonstrate a concrete commitment to studying abroad.

 RELEVENT COLLEGE OF ARTS AND SCIENCES SCHOLARSHIPS

 Students must be enrolled at University of South Alabama in the Spring 2012 semester to apply for any of the scholarships below, and in the Fall 2012 and Spring 2013 semesters, if awarded one or more of the scholarships below, students must enroll in and complete a minimum of 12-15 credit hours each semester (Fall and Spring ).
 Beginning academic year 2015-16, students must apply for the scholarships that require the submission of an application online here.

 1. CALDWELL SCHOLARSHIP